-Course Type 100% Tuition Refund Period Sessions A, B, C First five days of summer session Dynamically Dated Classes First five days of summer session Session C First two weeks of semester
+Course Type 100% Tuition Refund Period Sessions A, B, C First five days of the summer session Dynamically Dated Classes First five days of the summer session

 Students are not eligible for a refund of W. P. Carey Program Tuition after the 100% refund period.